RobertJansson/Calculator/README.md

 <p><b>
 CGFXModel.java
 </b><br>
-Graphics model that read all button icons into an array.
+Model that load the graphics package, convert that to icons and store those in as ImageIcons in an array.
-Also read the normal- and the advanced backgrounds.
+Load the normal- and the advanced background images and also prepare them as ImageIcons so they are ready for the CViewer as Swing components.
-The model also prepare the images as Icons so that the Viewer easily can present them.
+The model also compose all buttons with ImageIcons so they are ready for the Viewer.
+There are getter methods for everything in the Controller.

 <p><b>
 CViewer.java